Fernando Rios-Avila

 Summary

-PhD economist with over a decade of research experience at the Levy Economics Institute, specializing in labor economics, applied econometrics, and applied microeconomics.
+PhD economist with over a decade of research experience specializing in labor economics, applied econometrics, and applied microeconomics.
 Expertise in poverty and inequality analysis, data-driven policy evaluation, econometric modeling, with experience teaching graduate-level courses.
-Key contributor to the Levy Institute Measure of Income and Wealth (LIMEW) and the Levy Institute Measure of Time and Income Poverty (LIMTIP).
+Former research scholar at Levy Economicst institute and key contributor to the Levy Institute Measure of Income and Wealth (LIMEW) and the Levy Institute Measure of Time and Income Poverty (LIMTIP).

 Research Interests